skuttleman/one-shot-demo/GDD.md

 However, Babbit has his own reasons for staying under FS's radar.
 He had been undermining them and using Cici to lay the groundwork for establishing his own evil organization, Plunderbund Inc. Cici discovered the plot and was captured while trying to thwart Babbit's plans.
 Mel was abducted to blackmail Cici into finishing the job, but, when Mel showed aptitude by escaping, Babbit adjusted course and started using Mel in Cici's place.
 Around the time Mel puts the pieces of Babbit's treachery together, Cici escapes on her own - because of course she does; she's a highly capable super assassin.
 Cici finds Mel, and the two of them team up to stop Babbit before it's too late.

+### Characters

+#### Mel Cartwright

+_Full Name_: Melanie Cartwright

+_Birthday_: 12 October

+_Age_: 29

+_Role_: U.S. Park Ranger Deadly Animal Specialist / Protagonist

+_Bio_:

+Growing up with her twin sister, Cici, was difficult for Mel.
+Cici was more popular, excelled academically, and picked up new hobbies and skills effortlessly.
+Mel, by contrast, is more classically introverted and - in her estimation - has very few skills.
+In their adolescence, Mel was always quick to point out that she was the older twin - by 13 minutes.
+This was a shallow attempt to cast some self esteem over her feelings of inadequacies towards her sister.
+Cici knows this, and gave Mel the nickname "Lil' Sis'" to get on Mel's nerves.
+It worked.

+As an adult, Mel has grown into her own.
+She loves her job as a U.S. Park Ranger.
+It gets her outdoors and she doesn't have to interact with a lot of people.
+Her dad doesn't like how dangerous her job can be sometimes, but she reminds him that she is well trained and equipped.

+#### Dick Babbit

+_Full Name_: Richard Jeffrey Babbit

+_Birthday_: 7 July

+_Age_: 48

+_Role_: Furtive Solutions Agent Handler / Antagonist

+As a child, Dick Babbit only ever wanted one thing: to grow up and build an elite team of globetrotting super assassins for hire.
+His business never completely took off.
+It was a scrappy four-person operation, but they managed to make ends meet.
+Right around the time they were starting to establish real legitimacy, Furtive Solutions swooped in - with their deep pockets and technologically advanced gear - and started syphoning business.
+Before long they had taken over the market and bought Babbit out.
+The dream was over, and Babbit never really felt whole after that.

+It was a good buy-out deal.
+They even gave him a job - though not a great one.
+Working for Furtive Solutions, however, only served as a daily reminder that he had failed.
+Before long he began plotting his revenge.

+Step 1: Steal Furtive Solutions' plans and prototypes Step 2: Sell to competitor
+Step 3: Use profits to buy controlling shares of Furtive Solutions Step 4: Vote out the CEO and install himself as new CEO!
+Muahahahaha!

+All he needed was a naive agent with talent and potential that he could trick into doing the leg work.

+#### Cici Cartwright

+_Full Name_: Fancine Cartwright

+_Birthday_: 12 October

+_Age_: 29

+_Role_: Furtive Solutions Agent

+_Bio_:

+Cici always seemed to have life handed to her.
+She never cared that she was popular.
+She got good grades without applying herself.
+Frankly, it was boring always succeeding at everything she tried.
+When she met a Furtive Solutions talent scout, she saw it as an opportunity to finally be challenged.

+Mel and Cici were always close, but Cici's new job has demanding hours and requires a lot of international travel.
+This, combined with the inability to be honest about her career, has caused Mel and Cici to drift apart over the last few years.

 ## Gameplay

 The main structure of the game will feature a series of large "bases" to infiltrate.
 As each level is completed, the area is unlocked for main mission replay as well as additional randomized side challenges.
 Completing levels is the primary mechanism for progressing the story.